Close menu Resources for... William & Mary

 I. Determination of Sanctions & Remedies

-Sanctions are determined by the Determination Official(s) in consultation with the Dean of Students or designee.
+Sanctions are determined by the Determination Official(s) in consultation with the Title IX Coordinator.
 The purpose of the sanctions is to prevent recurrence of similar conduct by the respondent or others and to eliminate a hostile environment for the complainant and the campus.
 Sanctions are imposed within the range specified below for the violation, on a case-by-case basis considering the following factors:

 • nature and specific facts of the violation,